Navalny: Putin's 'evil' takes centre-stage at Munich talks

 Meanwhile, leading Russian opposition figures, most of them speaking from exile, also blamed Putin.

-Navalny was "murdered slowly and publicly in prison", said Russian dissident and ex-chess champion Garry Kasparov.
+Navalny was "murdered slowly and publicly in prison", said Russian émigré and ex-chess champion Garry Kasparov.

 Navalny was now "immortal" and his legend posed a greater threat to Putin, said exiled Russian writer Boris Akunin.